List of stars for navigation

 The selected stars for navigation are often used for sextant observations.

 Fifty-seven navigational stars and additionally the star Polaris are given a special status in the field of celestial navigation.
 Of the approximately six thousand stars visible to the naked eye under optimal conditions, these selected stars are among the brightest and span thirty-eight constellations of the celestial sphere from the declination of −70° to +89°.
-Many of the selected stars were named in antiquity by the Babylonians, Greeks, Romans, and Arabs.
+Many of the selected stars were named in antiquity by the Babylonians, Greeks, Romans, Arabs and Polynesians.

 The star Polaris, often called either the "Pole Star" or the "North Star", is treated specially due to its proximity to the north celestial pole.
 When navigating in the Northern Hemisphere, a simple and quick technique can be used with Polaris to determine the observers latitude or, for larger maritime vessels can be used to calculate any gyrocompass error that may exist.
 The other fifty-seven selected stars have daily positions given in nautical almanacs, aiding the navigator in efficiently performing observations on them.
 A second group of 115 "tabulated stars" can also be used for celestial navigation, but are often less familiar to the navigator and require extra calculations.

 Although Polaris can quickly and simply give a solution for latitude in the northern hemisphere, it can not participate in giving a position fix including longitude - it is for this reason it is excluded from the list of 57 primary navigational stars, each of which can be used to produce (in conjunction with each other, known time in relation to the prime meridian and a set of sight reduction tables) an actual latitudinal and longitudinal positional fix.

 For purposes of identification, the positions of navigational stars — expressed as declination and sidereal hour angle — are often rounded to the nearest degree.
 In addition to tables, star charts provide an aid to the navigator in identifying the navigational stars, showing constellations, relative positions, and brightness.

 In practical use for sight reductions whilst at sea, tables can further assist a navigator by giving approximate altitudes (angles above the horizon) and azimuths (degrees as read from the compass) from an assumed or estimated position, usually helping to quickly determine the location and then quickly identify a particular navigational star that may be useful for a sight reduction.